patty5531998/Beautify-Your-Selfie-with-Eye-Closeness-Estimation/README.md

 This repository is built on the **pytorch [[maskrcnn_benchmark]](https://github.com/facebookresearch/maskrcnn-benchmark)**.
 The method is the foundation of our ReCTs-competition method [[link]](https://rrc.cvc.uab.es/?ch=12), which won the **championship**.

 ## Introduction
-Beautify Your Selfie with Eye-Closeness Estimation is a system that aims to repair your eye_closeness in your selfiie.
+Beautify Your Selfie with Eye-Closeness Estimation is a system that aims to repair your eye_closeness of your selfiie.
 It contains two part: algorithmn to repair eye_closeness and web interface for users to use our service.

-Users who want to  use this system to make their eyes open in their selfie can easily finish the whole repair work only through the following steps:
+Users who want to make their closed_eye open in their selfie can easily accomplish it through the following steps:

 1. upload three continuous selfies
 2. leave their email address
 3. press the repair button
 4. check your email(the system will automatically send them a  repaired selfie)
 5. done

-web interface

-We use a web as a interface to make user can upload their selfies with eye_closeness

 ## Prerequisites
 - python == 3.7.4